stealjs/steal/docs/pages/why.md

 ### Package Managers

-The rise of package managers like NPM and Bower has changed the way developers write applications today.
+The rise of package managers like npm and Bower has changed the way developers write applications today.
 Unfortunately this alone didn't make it easier to use your dependencies in your projects.
 In traditional module loaders like RequireJS you would have to configure these dependencies one-by-one.

     require.config({
       paths: {